-Our initial tendency is just to use the fraction that is emerging from current surveys: roughly 5% of Sun-like stars that have been observed have had planets detected.
+Our initial tendency is just to use the fraction that is emerging from current surveys: roughly 20% of Sun-like stars that have been observed have had planets detected.
 There are, however, at least two ways that this number could change significantly.
-One is the point we made while studying extrasolar planets: only massive and fairly close-in planets can be detected by most ongoing surveys.
+One is the point we made while studying extrasolar planets: only fairly massive and fairly close-in planets can be detected by most ongoing surveys (Earth-like planets in Earth-like orbits can only barely be seen, although there are some candidates).
 We are therefore missing a potentially large number of planets.
 As observation times get longer it will become easier to see planets with long orbital periods (e.g., Saturn), and close-in but low-mass planets can be seen by watching for the slight dips in light that occur if the orbit is such that the planet passes in front of the star.